-VOLUNTEERS/GUESTS
+VISITORS/VOLUNTEERS/GUESTS

 Adult volunteers are a valuable asset to learning and smooth functioning in a school.
 We encourage parents and grandparents to notify us if they would be willing to spend some time listening to students read, practicing math facts, or generally helping us to give individual students more time and attention.
 These volunteers are subject to the same professional ethics as are all staff members.
 Completion of Virtus training program and background check fingerprinting are mandatory for all volunteers that work with children at Sacred Heart Academy.
-While the MI Safe Start Plan is in effect family members, volunteers, and other guests are not allowed in the school building except under extenuating circumstances determined by administration.
+Visitors of students, as well as family members, volunteers, and other guests are not allowed during the school day, except under extenuating circumstances determined by administration, with prior approval.
+Students who anticipate attending SHA may make arrangements with the Admissions Director.